Phase space analysis of $f(R)$ cosmologies: revisiting attractor-to-GR: Scalar Sector for Positive-Power Corrections in f(R)

+In Figure \ref{fig:panel2}(\subref{fig:a}) the entire phase plane is green, which shows the well-known global-attractor-to-GR nature of the theory.
+Figure \ref{fig:panel2}(\subref{fig:b}) shows that for even power corrections higher than $n=2$ the phase plane is cut half by a critical boundary, which is not unexpected since the potential in these cases have a barrier (behind which lies the $(0,0)$ attractor) which has to be crossed with a minimum initial $\dot{\sigma}(0)$ for every initial $\sigma(0)$.
+For initial conditions that cannot over-shoot $\sigma(t)$ across the barrier, the field falls back and assumes the asymptotic form $\sigma(t\xrightarrow[]{}\infty)=-\infty$, which corresponds to a re-collapse, in the Jordan frame, to a future curvature singularity.
+However, it is interesting to see that the convergence is possible within the initial conditions allowed (yellow-shaded).

+The case of $n=3$ and that of all higher odd powers require more care since the scalar field $\sigma$ is essentially a bad choice of variable for odd $n$ because it is not a one-to-one map with $R$, as can be seen from equation (\ref{x}).
+So, when $R$ crosses from positive to negative value, $\sigma$ just bounces back from $\sigma=0$ with the exact opposite $\dot{\sigma}$ (if it hits $\sigma=0$ with a non-zero $\dot{\sigma}$) and then the bounce decays with time.
+Therefore, in the phase plane all points $(0,\dot{\sigma}_0)$ and $(0,-\dot{\sigma}_0)$ on the $\dot{\sigma}$-axis should be identified as the same.
+However, leaving aside this nuance, this phase portrait (Figure \ref{fig:panel2}(\subref{fig:c})) shows features similar to those of $n=4$ and higher even power corrections.

+In Figures \ref{fig:panel3} particular converging solutions for the models discussed above are shown to highlight the actual nature of the time-evolution.

+Although not specifically relevant to our claim, Figures \ref{fig:panel4}(\subref{fig:a}), \ref{fig:panel4}(\subref{fig:b}) and \ref{fig:panel4}(\subref{fig:c}) show that increasing $\alpha$ results in a decrease in the oscillation frequency of the scalar field near $\sigma=0$.
+These figures also highlight another way in which the $n=2$ case is special among all positive integral powers: note that for both $n=3$ and $n=4$, a higher value of $\alpha$ makes $\sigma$ fall towards $0$ earlier, but for the case of $n=2$, a higher value of $\alpha$ causes a delay in the fall of the scalar field towards $\sigma=0$.

-Wash-out of the positive power corrections to $R$ has been previously argued in the Jordan frame, essentially appealing to the rapid falling of higher powers of $R$ due to cosmological evolution.
-In this section we supplemented that with an Einstein frame reasoning, by showing the cosmological wash-out of the corresponding scalar field in this frame.
-One may also show by straight-forward calculation or observe directly from the nature of the corresponding potentials that the final scalar field configuration is stable under small perturbations.
-However, the most intriguing part of this work is the next section, where we show the washout of the scalar sector even for the inverse power corrections of R due to cosmological evolution.
+The disappearance of the positive power corrections of $R$ in the late universe has previously been argued in the Jordan frame, essentially appealing to the rapid fall of the magnitude of the higher powers of $R$ due to cosmological evolution.
+In this section, we supplemented that with an Einstein frame reasoning by showing that the extra scalar degree of freedom dynamically freezes out by becoming massive.
+And this freeze-out occurs across the entire parameter space $(\alpha, n)$, therefore it is not an artifact of a special choice of the parameters.
+However, the most intriguing part of this work is the next section, where we show the washout of the scalar sector even for the inverse power corrections of $R$ due to cosmological evolution.

-\section{Scalar sector for Inverse-power corrections in f(R)}
+\section{Scalar Sector for Inverse-Power Corrections in f(R)}